smurfedGitHubIO/Legazpi-Catholic-Cemetery-Search-App/README.md

 Simple search app that searches data based on the given input.

-Note: It only lists the top 10 closest values in the list and is case sensitive.
+Note: It only lists the top 10 closest searches on the list.

 ### Installation